ziscloud/java-sdk/CONTRIBUTING.md

 4. Submit a pull request to the main repository.
 5. Follow the pull request template.
 6. Wait for review.
+7. For any follow-up work, please add new commits instead of force-pushing.
+This will allow the reviewer to focus on incremental changes instead of having to restart the review process.

 ## Code of Conduct